Tradescantia Care: A Beginner’s Guide to Inch Plant

 Tradescantia prefers average room temperatures between 65-75°F (18-24°C).
 Avoid placing your plant in drafty areas or near air conditioners or heaters, as sudden temperature fluctuations can stress the plant.
 Also, make sure to keep it away from cold windows during the winter months, as temperatures below 50°F (10°C) can damage the leaves.

-Humidity for the Inch Plant
+Humidity for Inch Plant

 While Tradescantia tolerates average household humidity, it will flourish in a more humid environment.
 If your home is particularly dry, especially during the winter, you can increase humidity around your plant by grouping it with other plants, placing it on a pebble tray filled with water, or using a humidifier.